 “Deposit” means the placement of waste rock, tailings or other materials on land or in Water;

-“Diffuser” means a pipeline used to move treated Water to the outside environment, as indicated in the Appendix E of the Application document entitled “Water Management Plan” dated April 2015, and illustrated in Figure 2: Diffuser Piping Detail;
+“Diffuser” means an Effluent discharge pipeline within a water body designed to discharge and enhance mixing of Effluent in the Receiving Environment as described in the Water Management Plan;

 “Discharge” means the release of any Water or Waste to the Receiving Environment;

-“Dissolved Metals” means the suite of metals referred to in Table 6.3 of the “Type A Water Licence Main Application Document” dated April 2015, and in Group 2 of Table 1 – Monitoring Groups located in Schedule J of this Licence.
+“Dissolved Metals” means the suite of metals referred to in the Water Management Plan and in Group 2 of Table 1 – Monitoring Groups located in Schedule I of this Licence.
 Dissolved metals shall be analyzed on a filtered sample;

 “Effluent” means treated or untreated liquid waste material that is discharged into the environment from the site water management facility such as a settling pond, tankfarm or a treatment plant;

-“Emulsion Plant” means a facility designed for manufacturing of emulsion-based explosives, as indicated in the Application document entitled “Explosives Management Plan” dated April 2015, and illustrated in Drawing No.8810282-0070: ANE Manufacturing PFD Process Flow Diagram;
+“Emulsion Plant” means a facility designed for manufacturing of emulsion-based explosives, as indicated in the Explosives Management Plan;

 “Engineer” means a professional engineer registered to practice in Nunavut in accordance with the Consolidation of Engineers and Geoscientists Act S. Nu 2008, c.2 and the Engineering and Geoscience Professions Act S.N.W.T.
 2006, c.16 Amended by S.N.W.T.
 2009, c.12;

-“Engineered Structure(s)” means any facility, which was designed and approved by a Professional Engineer registered with the Association of Professional Engineers, Geologists and Geophysicists of Nunavut;
+“Engineered Structure(s)” means any facility, which was designed and approved by a Engineer;

-“Final Discharge Point” in respect of an effluent, means an identifiable discharge point of a mine beyond which the operator of the mine no longer exercises control over the quality of the effluent as defined in the Metal Mining Effluent Regulations (SOR/2002-222, June, 6, 2002 and amended on March 2, 2012, and as may be further amended from time to time);
+“Final Discharge Point” in respect of an effluent, means an identifiable discharge point of a mine beyond which the operator of the mine no longer exercises control over the quality of the effluent as defined in the Metal and Diamond Mining Effluent Regulations (SOR/2002-222, June, 6, 2002 and as may be further amended from time to time);

-“Fresh Water Intake” means the infrastructure required for extraction (pump system) of water from Meliadine Lake including the causeway as indicated in the Application document entitled “Water Management Plan” dated April 2015, and illustrated in Drawing No. 6509-630-230-200: Profile and Typical Section for WTP Intake Causeway;
+“Fresh Water Intake” means the infrastructure required for extraction (pump system) of water as indicated in the Water Management Plan;

-“Fuel Storage and Containment Facilities” means the facilities designed for the bulk storage of fuel at the Meliadine Site and Itivia Site Fuel Storage and Containment Facilities as described in the “Type A Water Licence Main Application Document” dated April 2015;
+“Fuel Storage and Containment Facilities” means the facilities designed for the bulk storage of fuel as described in the Hazardous Materials Management Plan;

 “Geotechnical Engineer” means a professional engineer registered with the Association of Professional Engineers, Geologist and Geophysicists of Nunavut and whose principal field of specialization with the engineering properties of earth materials in dealing with man-made structures and earthworks that will be built on a site.
 These can include shallow and deep foundations, retaining walls, dams, and embankments;